top of page

 Fruma Landa

-Fruma is a second-year student in the Clinical Psychology Health Emphasis Ph.D.
+Fruma is a fourth-year student in the Clinical Psychology Health Emphasis Ph.D.
 Program.
 She previously attended Stern College for Women where she earned her B.A. in Psychology.
-She is currently working as a psychology extern at the Jewish Theological Seminary Counseling Center where she will be conducting intakes and individual therapy with undergraduate and graduate students.
+She is currently working as a psychology extern at the Boston Univeristy Center for Anxiety and Related Disorders.
 At the Psycho-Social Oncology lab, Fruma is working on describing the demographic and socioeconomic factors of cancer

 caregivers located in the Bronx, NY, and evaluating how those factors impact the risk of PTSD development.
 She is also partnering with the Montefiore-Einstien Cancer Center to conduct a support group for cancer caregivers in the Bronx.